1,001 Sayings and Deeds of the Prophet

-The Prophet was a creature of habit with many of his routines especially those relating to prayers e.g. ablution becoming the rituals of Islam.
+Muhammad was a creature of habit with many of his routines, especially those relating to prayers, e.g., ablution, becoming the rituals of Islam.

 I placed water for the bath of the Prophet.
 He washed his hands twice or thrice and then poured water on his left hand and washed his private parts.
 He rubbed his hands over the earth (and cleaned them), rinsed his mouth, washed his nose by putting water in it and blowing it out, washed his face and both forearms and then poured water over his body.
 Then he withdrew from that place and washed his feet.

-The Prophet's habits included starting everything from the right.
-Only people intent on doing bad things started from the left.
+Muhammad's habits included starting everything from the right.
+Only those intent on doing evil started from the left.

 The Prophet used to start everything from the right (for good things) whenever it was possible in all his affairs; for example: in washing, combing or wearing shoes.

 For Muhammad there was a right and a wrong way to do everything, even the order in which you put on and took off your shoes.

 Allah's Apostle said, "If you want to put on your shoes, put on the right shoe first; and if you want to take them off, take the left one first.
 Let the right shoe be the first to be put on and the last to be taken off."